majjihari/bash/README.md

 ZDockerActive -b jumpscale/<imagename> -i <name of your docker>
 ```

-# to install all editor tools for local machine
+# To install all editor tools for local machine

 ```bash
 ZInstaller_editor_host
 ```

-# to get docker on ubuntu
+# To get docker on ubuntu

 ```bash
 ZDockerInstallLocal
 ```

-# ssh tools
+# SSH Tools

 ```bash
 #set node we will work on